 Halifax Stanfield International Airport is well served by variety of airlines, and offers direct flights from numerous Canadian cities, New York and Boston in the U.S., and London, Glasgow and Dublin in Europe.

 Halifax Transit's bus and ferry system is very easy to use, and offers a route to and from the airport.
 Fares start at $2.50.

-Halifax is a very walkable city, and the Dalhousie Arts Centre is very centrally located: it's doubtful that you'll need a car.
+Halifax is a very walkable city; it's doubtful that you'll need a car.
 If you do choose to drive, parking can be difficult close to the university.
 Spaces are few and usually limited to two hours.
 Parking becomes easier if you’re willing to walk a few blocks.
 You may still face some time restrictions.

 General Information About Halifax